 Morels can be tree huggers.
-Learn to identify the trees, with and without their leaves, that morels like to hang around and you'll be more successful.
+Learn to identify the trees (with and without their leaves) that morels like to hang around and you'll be more successful.
 Elm, ash, poplar and apple trees are well-known morel mushroom favorites.
-Look for dead and dying trees too.
-But bear in mind that morels also show up wherever they show up.
+Look for dead and dying trees, too.

 4. The lay of the land

 Morels like loamy soil.
 Loamy soil is what you might find in creek bottoms.
-It's well-drained, moist but not wet, has a good mix of clay, sand, decaying matter, calcium and/or lime.
-But again, morels can appear wherever they appear.
-I've found them growing in gravel and under pine trees.
+It's well-drained, moist but not wet.
+It has a good mix of clay, sand, decaying matter, calcium and or lime.
+I've found morels growing in gravel and under pine trees.